BSc, BVM&S, MANZCVS, Dipl.EVDC, MRCVS

 - Endodontic problems: Broken teeth may be saved (rather than extracted) by performing a root canal procedure.
 Crown shortening and pulp capping procedures can be performed in certain malocclusions to provide a comfortable and functional bite.

-- Oral Surgery: Challenging extractions, root fragment retrieval, investigation and surgery for oral masses.
+- Oral Surgery: Challenging extractions, root fragment retrieval, investigation and surgery for oral masses, palate surgery, TMJ surgery, salivary gland surgery

-- Jaw Fractures: Non-invasive jaw fracture repair including acrylic splints, wiring techniques, maxillo-mandibular fixation.
+- Jaw Fractures: Non-invasive jaw fracture repair including acrylic splints, wiring techniques, maxillo-mandibular fixation, TMJ luxations.

-- Dental radiography: Grove Lodge has a direct digital system for intra-oral radiography.
+- Dental radiography: Direct and indirect digital systems are available for intra-oral dental radiography.

-- Feline Dentistry: Feline Odontoclastic Resorptive Lesions, now known as Tooth Resorption, chronic gingivostomatitis, oral masses, malocclusion problems.
+- Feline Dentistry: Tooth Resorption, chronic gingivostomatitis, oral masses, orofacial pain syndrome, malocclusion problems.

-- Oral Medicine: Stomatitis, auto-immune diseases, salivary gland diseases.
+- Oral Medicine: Stomatitis, auto-immune diseases, salivary gland diseases, feline orofacial pain syndrome, eosinophillic granuloma.